 Step 2: Configuration Settings

 - Select the zones which you would like Elastigroup to consider when launching your instances.
-To maximize your savings Elastigroup calculates the cost of launching Spot instances in the selected Availability Zones.
-We recommend selecting multiple Availability Zones to increase the number of Spot instance markets available for Elastigroup to consider.
+To maximize your savings Elastigroup calculates the cost of launching Preemptible VMs in the selected Zones.
+We recommend selecting multiple Zones to increase the number of Preemptible VMs markets available for Elastigroup to consider.

 - Set the groups minimum, maximum, and target capacity.

 - Select the instance types you’d like Elastigroup to consider when launching your instances.
-We recommend selecting multiple instance types to provide Elastigroup with as many Spot instance market options as possible.
+We recommend selecting multiple instance types to provide Elastigroup with as many Preemptible VMs market options as possible.

 - Choose the OS image used by Elastigroup to launch the instances from.

 - Configure whether you would like to use the Spotinst Kubernetes autoscaler.
 The autoscaler will automatically add or remove capacity from your cluster according to your overall node utilization and pod scheduling constraints.
 This ensures that you have enough capacity to run your workloads while maintaining ideal node utilization.

 - Set your cluster’s headroom.
 Configuring headroom, allows you to tell the autoscaler to reserve CPU/Mem units for future pods to run on the cluster.

 Step 4: Advanced Settings (Optional)